prem-d-25/my-shopify-store/README.md

-# ROLEMET - AI Resume Strength Analyzer
+#  Stylzzy - E-Commerce Website

 A responsive React.js frontend for a Shopify-based e-commerce platform featuring dynamic product grids, category filtering, and seamless user experience for sneakers, bags, and accessories.